-As Seahawks’ Super Bowl win hits five-year anniversary the memories will endure forever
+As Seahawks’ Super Bowl win hits five-year anniversary, the memories will endure forever

 It took just 12 seconds — which should have been all the omen anyone needed — for Seattle to cover the spread on the Seahawks-fans-influenced bad snap that sailed into the end zone on Denver’s first play that resulted in a safety and the fastest points scored in Super Bowl history.

 That, and all that happened next, are happily preserved for history in the NFL Films’ official Super Bowl game film as well as the “America’s Game” documentary of Seattle’s 2013 season, which each feature scenes that when viewed now take on a little different tenor than they did then thanks to the passage of time.
-(To name one, “America’s Game” features a scene of Wilson and Sherman walking off the field together following the NFC Conference title game win over the 49ers, signing along to “New York, New York” as it played over the stadium speakers.
+(To name one, “America’s Game” features a scene of Wilson and Sherman walking off the field together following the NFC title game win over the 49ers, signing along to “New York, New York” as it played over the stadium speakers.
 Wilson tells Sherman “good game’’ and Sherman leans over and kisses Wilson on the head while Wilson then responds “love you, man.
 Love you.’’
 If only the love had survived).

 The NFL Films Super Bowl film captures the momentary angst of the game’s announcers, including Steve Raible, when the Seahawks were forced to settle for two field goals instead of touchdowns in the first quarter en route to an 8-0 lead —- there was no way that was going to work against a Peyton Manning-led offense that scored 606 points that season, which remains the most in NFL history.